aicell-lab/aicell.io/content/recruiting/postdoc-1-ddls-automation/index.md

 ---
-title: Postdoc in Robotics and AI-powered Microscopy Imaging
+title: Postdoc in Robotics and Automated Microscopy Imaging

 # Summary for listings and search engines
 summary: